 BED involves behaviors known to isolate and harm an individual’s well-being.
 If you feel that these behaviors are relatable, then it’s encouraged that you seek support immediately.
 I encourage you to visit the National Eating Disorder Association (NEDA) helpline.
-For the purpose of this article, we’re focusing on “over”-eating” and while the experience can feel similar to that of a binge, does not involve the same degree of severity.
+For this article, we’re focusing on “over”-eating, and while the experience can feel similar to that of a binge, does not involve the same degree of severity.

 What does it mean to “over”-eat?

 As you read, you’ll notice that I place the “over” in “over”-eating within quotation marks.
 This is because everyone’s definition of “over”-eating is vastly different.
 Since every dancer’s nutritional needs vary, there are no definitive criteria for determining what it means to “over”-eat (or eat past normal limits).